 Up to half of women with endometriosis – where tissue can grow over the ovaries and fallopian tubes – are affected by fertility issues.
 Worryingly, few women know that surgery to alleviate the symptoms may also cause damage to their reproductive organs.

-Our webinar on Thursday 11 March at 7pm will discuss endometriosis and the impact on fertility.
+In our on-demand webinar we discuss endometriosis and the impact on fertility.
 We have two guest speakers: Dr Thanos Papathanasiou, Bourn Hall’s Medical Director, and former Bourn Hall patient Victoria Key.

 Endometriosis and fertility

 Dr Thanos Papathanasiou, Bourn Hall’s Medical Director, will explain some of the common, as well as lesser known, symptoms of endometriosis and the treatments available to women who have been unable to conceive

 “Endometriosis is a progressive condition, so being aware of the options at an early stage can help improve the chances of a successful pregnancy.

 “Women with severe endometriosis symptoms may need complicated and delicate hospital surgery.
 We are concerned that many women are not aware that this may sometimes result in long-term damage to their tubes and ovaries.
 So, it is important that women are informed before such a procedure that they have an option to freeze their eggs.
 This would preserve their fertility should they want children in the future.”

 Victoria’s story: “emergency surgery uncovered a 6cm ovarian cyst”